skanjalkar/ml-7641-group18/README.md

 # ml-7641-group18

+## Project Description
+This project focuses on predicting human blunders in chess games using machine learning techniques.
+By analyzing chess positions and their corresponding moves from a large dataset of real games, we aim to build a model that can assess the likelihood of a player making a significant mistake (blunder) in any given position.

+The model leverages both classical machine learning methods and modern deep learning approaches to understand the complex patterns and decision-making processes in chess.
+Our dataset is sourced from Lichess, a popular open-source chess platform, and evaluated using the Stockfish chess engine to identify blunders.

 ## Team Members
-Shreyas Kanjalkar
+1. Shreyas Kanjalkar
-Harshil Vagadia
+2. Harshil Vagadia
-Lohith Kariyapla Siddalingappa
+3. Lohith Kariyapla Siddalingappa
-Jineet Hemalkumar Desai
+4. Jineet Hemalkumar Desai
-Miloni Mittal
+5. Miloni Mittal

 ## Virtual Environment Setup
 1. Create a virtual environment using the following command: